-The No Way to Treat a Child campaign seeks to challenge Israel's prolonged military occupation of Palestinians by exposing widespread and systematic ill-treatment of Palestinian children in the Israeli military detention system.
-It is a project of Defense for Children International - Palestine and American Friends Service Committee.
+The No Way to Treat a Child campaign seeks to challenge and end Israel's military occupation of Palestinians by exposing widespread and systematic ill-treatment of Palestinian children in the Israeli military detention system.
+We demand an end to Israeli military detention and prosecution of Palestinian children in Israeli military courts.
+It is a joint project of Defense for Children International - Palestine and American Friends Service Committee.

 Palestinian children have the right to a safe and just future.
-We believe the United States government must use all available means to pressure relevant Israeli authorities to end the detention and abuse of Palestinian children.
+We believe all governments must use all available means to pressure relevant Israeli authorities to end the detention and abuse of Palestinian children.

 VISION AND MISSION